 The Equestrian Travel Documentary Series is Born

-I’ve always had a passion for promoting women empowerment and in my 10 years abroad working with horses in mostly male dominated countries I realized very quickly how important it was to give women “the reins.”
+I’ve always had a passion for promoting women empowerment.
+During my 10 years abroad working with horses in mostly male dominated countries I realized very quickly how important it was to give women “the reins”.
 So many young girls around the world would LOVE the opportunity to learn to ride.
 Unfortunately, in some countries this can be an impossible notion.
 But thankfully, because of women like Rita, more and more women are able to do what they love and follow their passion for horses.

 I especially wanted to give a voice to women who had pursued their love for horses by starting their own equine business in unique destinations.
-Because everyone knows that girls are the future and if men aren’t going to be the one to give us “our chance” then by-golly it’s going to be done by a woman!
+Because everyone knows that girls are the future.
+If men aren’t going to be the ones giving us “our chance” then by-golly it’s going to be done by a woman!

 Going For It

 When I say, “Go for it” I really did mean GO FOR IT.
-Christian, my husband, quit his job, we moved all our things out of our apartment and headed off with NIL in our bank accounts, zero savings and a crazy idea to film our YouTube documentaries featuring awesome women around the world doing cool stuff with horses.
+Christian, my husband, quit his job, we moved all our things out of our apartment and headed off.
+With NIL in our bank accounts and zero savings we followed this crazy idea to film our YouTube documentaries featuring awesome women around the world doing cool stuff with horses.

-First Stop: Molyvos on the island of Lesvos, Greece where we planned to meet Rita and learn about all the hard work, she has done bringing horse riding to her island and empowering young boys and girls to become riders themselves!
+First Stop: Molyvos on the island of Lesvos, Greece where we planned to meet Rita.
+We wanted to learn about all the hard work, she has done bringing horse riding to her island.
+As a result she is empowering young boys and girls to become riders themselves!
 Rita is BHS certified and a fellow show jumper like myself and we hit it off immediately.

 Arriving in Lesvos

 We arrived in Lesvos after a few days exploring mainland Greece.
-Christian and I had rented a car and popped into a couple of islands so we could properly compare Lesvos with the other islands.
+Christian and I had rented a car and popped into a couple of islands.
+After all we had to properly compare Lesvos with the other islands.
 Not one for touristic places, we skipped Santorini and instead explored some lesser known islands (though still touristic.)
-When we arrived in Lesvos, we were all-warmed up for Greek charm and in for a pleasant surprise at what lie ahead.
+When we arrived in Lesvos, we were all-warmed up for Greek charm.
+And we were in for a pleasant surprise at what lay ahead.

 “Lesvos is a very ‘niche’ destination,” Rita explained to us upon arrival.
 “Even before the refugee crisis a few years ago we only had niche tourism.
 Mostly Dutch tourists interested in getting away from the big crowds.
-After the crisis it took a year for the tourists to return, but the nice thing about Lesvos is it’s a special island.
+After the crisis it took a year for the tourists to return.
+But the nice thing about Lesvos is that it is a special island.
 The people that DO come here almost always come back again and again because they just fall in love with the island.”